sermons/decision/slides/slides.md

 and he turned and said to them,

 [26](# "ref")
-“If anyone comes to me and does not hate his own father and mother and wife and children and brothers and sisters, yes, and even his own life,
+“If anyone comes to me and does not <br>
+hate his own father and mother and wife <br>
+and children and brothers and sisters, <br>
+yes, and even his own life,

 he cannot be my disciple.